We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The brain is the most complex organ in the human body.
 Many believe that a person only ever uses 10 percent of their brain.
-Is there any truth to this?
+However, research suggests people use most of their brain.

 In this article, we explore how much of the brain a person uses.
 We also bust some widely held myths and reveal some interesting facts about the brain.